-- Mark all or individual host code pages and character sets of partitioned data sets, so that PSF knows that a printer-resident version of the resource exists. - Report the marking status of all or individual members of partitioned data sets. - Report the marking status of a font resource that is found in a sequential file that can later be moved into a font library.
+- Mark all or individual host code pages and character sets of partitioned data sets, so that PSF will know that there is a printer-resident version of the resource. - Report the marking status of all or individual members of partitioned data sets. - Report the marking status of a font resource found in a sequential file that can be subsequently moved into a font library.

-Fonts that are updated by APSRMARK are called marked fonts.
+Fonts that have been updated by APSRMARK are called marked fonts.
 When you mark a font, you are essentially updating certain structured fields.
 For example, when you mark a code page, you are updating the Begin Code Page structured field.

 To mark a font, you provide JCL statements to run the APSRMARK utility and identify fonts as either PUBLIC or PRIVATE.
-If the version of the font that is stored in the PSF resource libraries is marked PRIVATE, PSF downloads the font to the printer.
-A font that is stored in a PSF resource library must be marked PUBLIC so that the equivalent printer-resident font can be used; this prevents PSF from downloading the font to the printer.
+If the version of the font stored in the PSF resource libraries is marked PRIVATE, PSF downloads the font to the printer.
+A font stored in a PSF resource library must be marked PUBLIC so that the equivalent printer-resident font can be used; this prevents PSF from downloading the font to the printer.
 If a font is not marked, it is treated as if it were marked PRIVATE.
 To prevent unnecessary downloading of fonts, mark PUBLIC any font that has an equivalent printer-resident font.
 Some fonts in the AFP Font Collection, Infoprint Fonts, z/OS Font Collection, and 4028 Font Metrics are already marked PUBLIC.
-For more information about marking the fonts, see "Syntax of APSRMARK control statements" on page 224 and "APSRMARK control statement parameters for resident fonts" on page 225.
+For more information about marking the fonts, see "Syntax of APSRMARK control statements" on page 225 and "APSRMARK control statement parameters for resident fonts" on page 225.

-If someone updates a code page or character set on the host that was marked PUBLIC, you must run APSRMARK to change the marking of the host resources-for example, by entering new date and time values.
-Otherwise, the change is not reflected in the resources selected for printing a file.
+If someone updates a code page or character set on the host that was marked PUBLIC, you should run APSRMARK to change the marking of the host resources-for example, by entering new date and time values.
+Otherwise, the change will not be reflected in the resources selected for printing a file.
 This is especially important when a resource is copied from a system library and modified for use in a private library.
-Unless you run APSRMARK on the modified resource, you might use the old resource by mistake.
+Unless you have run APSRMARK on the modified resource, you might use the old resource by mistake.

 - 1. You cannot concatenate partitioned data sets as input to APSRMARK. - 2.
-To identify 4224, 4230, 4234, 4247, 6408, or 6412 printer-resident font resources to PSF, see "PSF resident font table (APSRFTBL)" on page 221. - 3.
-To read about the sample jobs that PSF supplies for marking resources, see Appendix C, "APSRMARK sample jobs," on page 399. - 4.
-To use APSRMARK to identify resources for use by DPF, see Chapter 23, "Marking resources for distributed print function," on page 245.
+To identify 4224, 4230, 4234, 4247, 6408, or 6412 printer-resident font resources to PSF, see "PSF resident font table (APSRFTBL)" on page 222. - 3.
+To read about the sample jobs that PSF supplies for marking resources, see Appendix C, "APSRMARK sample jobs," on page 411. - 4.
+To use APSRMARK to identify resources for use by DPF, see Chapter 23, "Marking resources for Distributed Print Function," on page 247.

-You can use APSRMARK to mark the same resources for DPF and for printer-resident use; the latter is described in "Using DPF fonts and printer-resident fonts with APSRMARK" on page 252.
+You can use APSRMARK to mark the same resources for DPF and for printer-resident use; the latter is described in "Using DPF fonts and printer-resident fonts with APSRMARK" on page 255.
 For printers that support resident outline fonts, you can use APSRMARK to mark host outline fonts.
-However, if the printer is supported through WPM or DPF, you cannot use outline fonts.
+If the printer is supported through WPM or DPF, however, you cannot use outline fonts.